nik09877/CS_Vault_Personal_Notes/111_Language/Java/Collections.md

 - It is recommended to use an `ArrayList` instead of a `Vector` whenever you don’t need synchronization.

 ### Hash Sets
+- You should only use a `HashSet` if you don’t care about the ordering of the elements in the collection.
+- It stores only unique items.
 - In Java, hash tables are implemented as arrays of linked lists.
 - Each list is called a *bucket*.
 - To find the place of an object in the table, compute its `hash code` and reduce it modulo **the total number of buckets**.
 The resulting number is the index of the bucket that holds the element.